raineydavid/book-nextjs/content/pages/index.md

   - type: features_section
     features:
       - title: |-
-          “This book is inspiring and practical.
+          “This plan is inspiring and practical.
 It’s thought-provoking and full of examples which definitely motivates me”
         subtitle: |-
           Hilary Ouse, Sr. Marketing Manager at Company